Skip to content

 Troubleshooting

-"No project binding found" Open Deployment Settings, configure a server and path mappings for this project.
+"No project binding found" — Open Deployment Settings and configure a server for this project.

-"Default server not found" The server saved in .vscode/fileferry.json no longer exists.
-Open Deployment Settings and save the server configuration again.
+"Default server not found" — The server in .vscode/fileferry.json no longer exists.
+Open Deployment Settings and save again.

-"Authentication failed" Your saved credential may be stale.
-Open SSH Credentials Manager, edit the credential, and re-enter the password.
+"Authentication failed" — Open Credentials Manager, edit the credential, and re-enter the password.

-Upload or compare goes to the wrong path Check the path mappings in Deployment Settings.
+Upload goes to the wrong path — Check path mappings.
 The most specific (longest) matching local path wins.
-If no mappings are set, all files map directly to the server root.

 Requirements